Janetta Johnson: Overview

-Janetta Johnson as Executive Director of the TGI Justice Project, accompanied by members of El/La TransLatinas, speaks on stage at the San Francisco Trans March 2016.
+Johnson, accompanied by members of El/La Para TransLatinas, speaks on stage at the San Francisco Trans March in June 2016.

+Wearing a dress featuring the TGIJP logo and #BlackTransLivesMatter hashtag, Johnson speaks at a memorial for Miss Major Griffin-Gracy at Glide Memorial Church, December 2025.

 Founded in 2004, the Transgender, Gender-Variant & Intersex Justice Project or TGI Justice Project was initially established to provide legal services to incarcerated or formerly-incarcerated transgender and gender-variant individuals.
 Contemporarily, the non-profit describes itself as "a group of transgender, gender variant and intersex people–inside and outside of prisons, jails and detention centers–creating a united family in the struggle for survival and freedom.”
 They focus on many facets of transgender issues, such as law and policy, human rights, imprisonment, police violence, racism, poverty, and societal pressures and stigma.
 The organization follows prison/police abolitionist beliefs and is working to abolish prisons and police.
 They also work to support Black trans leadership by putting Black trans people in leadership roles at the organization, helping community members with re-entry into society from incarceration, and supporting transgender and gender-non-conforming individuals with navigating law and legal policy.
 The TGI Justice Project is one of the first and only organizations to be led by formerly incarcerated trans women of color.
 Miss Major Griffin-Gracy was the Executive Director from 2005 to 2015.

 While incarcerated from 2009 to 2012, Johnson served as the Referral Liaison to the TGI Justice Project.
 Miss Major remained in regular communication with Johnson while incarcerated and told her that once she was released from prison, she wanted Johnson to be the next Executive Director of the TGI Justice Project.
 In 2015, Miss Major retired and Johnson became the Executive Director of TGI Justice.
 Because the TGI Justice Project does not have enough funds to hire more employees, Johnson, as Executive Director, does the majority of the work at the non-profit.

 During her time employed at the TGI Justice Project, Johnson created the program Black Girlz Rulez, which is a national Black trans convening that cultivates community and uses intersectionality to approach issues that affect Black trans women.